leonaponce/Gator-Grill-Customer-Feedback-Survey/README.md

 -#11: For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.<br>
 -#12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".<br>
 -#13: Inside the form element, I can select a field from one or more groups of radio buttons.
 Each group should be grouped using the name attribute.<br>
--#14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value - -#15: Inside the form element, I am presented with a textarea at the end for additional comments.<br>
+-#14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value<br>
+-#15: Inside the form element, I am presented with a textarea at the end for additional comments.<br>
 -#16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.<br>